sheron184/sheron184/README.md

 # I am a self-taught full stack <br> web developer.
-Currently a 4th year computer science student.

 I have a huge Passione for programming and technologies.
-My primary skills
+My primary skills so far,

-so far, PHP and JavaScript.
+-PHP
+-JavaScript
+-Node.js
+-React
+-Nuxt
+-Laravel
+-Vue

 For PHP development I'm using LARAVEL and
 CODEIGNITER.